 Figure A1: Distribution of the proportion of women on the ballots

-Figure A2: Average performance of the party lists (Proportion of votes), by gender composition of the list (Proportion of female candidates)
+Figure A2: Average performance of the party lists (proportion of votes), by gender composition of the list (proportion of female candidates)

-Fig. A2a: The European United Left-Nordic Green Left
+Figure A2a: The European United Left-Nordic Green Left

-Fig. A2b: The Progressive Alliance of Socialists and Democrats
+Figure A2b: The Progressive Alliance of Socialists and Democrats

-Fig. A2c: The Greens/European Free Alliance
+Figure A2c: The Greens/European Free Alliance

-Fig. A2d: The Alliance of Liberals and Democrats for Europe
+Figure A2d: The Alliance of Liberals and Democrats for Europe

-Fig. A2e: The European People’s Party
+Figure A2e: The European People’s Party

-Fig. A2f: The European Conservatives and Reformists
+Figure A2f: The European Conservatives and Reformists

-Fig. A2g: The Europe of Freedom and Direct Democracy
+Figure A2g: The Europe of Freedom and Direct Democracy

 Note: The horizontal axis displays the proportion of female candidates on the list; the vertical axis shows the performance of the party list (proportion of votes).
-To construct this figure, we only kept the cases for which we have at least 100 observations (see Table A2 for detailed information about the distribution of gender composition by party).
+To construct this figure, we kept only the cases for which we have at least 100 observations (see Table A2 for detailed information about the distribution of gender composition by party).

 Table A1: Summary Statistics